 Also, any single treatment may injure the hair bulb (the source of the hair) but not kill it.
 The effects of the treatments are cumulative over time.
 Lasers gradually reduce the number of hairs that grow back but also the hair becomes lighter and finer in texture as the treatments progress.

 On average five to seven treatments are necessary to achieve the best results.
 Most people can expect an 80-90% hair reduction after a series of treatments.
 The next treatment can be done as soon as further hair growth appears.
-Certain parts of the body require fewer treatments because the hair in those areas cycles through its phases more slowly.
+Body hair in certain areas require fewer treatments because the hair in those areas cycles through its phases more slowly.

 “Who should be performing laser hair removal treatments?”

-There is a lot of controversy right now about who should be performing laser hair removal treatments.
+There is a lot of controversy right now about who should be performing laser treatments.
 Currently, each state regulates laser hair removal systems as it sees fit.
-In many states only physicians, physician’s assistants, or registered nurses supervised by a physician may perform laser hair removal.
+In many states only physicians, physician’s assistants, or registered nurses supervised by a physician may perform laser treatments.
 In other states aestheticians are allowed to own and operate laser hair removal systems.

 The problem is that serious complications can occur from a laser hair treatment that goes wrong.
 These complications can include permanent scarring and discoloration.
 For that reason, my personal opinion is that only dermatologists or their supervised physician assistants (PA-C – a higher level of training than an R.N.) or R.N.s should do laser hair removal.